You may have heard that, without SEO, your business and marketing strategy is not going to survive the ever-growing, ever-competitive Web.

 “If a business wants to achieve SEO success it must first recognize SEO and content marketing as long-term investments that require ongoing commitment, effort, and funding,” says Donna Duncan, content marketing consultant at B-SeenOnTop LLC.
 “If a business wants to achieve SEO success it must first recognize SEO and content marketing as long-term investments that require ongoing commitment, effort, and funding.”

-If your approach is not content-based you might find social media marketing a better option to create engagement around your products and services.
+Let’s say your approach is not content-based.
+You might find social media marketing a better option to create engagement around your products and services.

 Much better than SEO.